-Knowingly making false statements in any application for any benefit or payment or in determining rights to a benefit or payment under the Arkansas Medicaid program;
+- Knowingly making false statements in any application for any benefit or payment or in determining rights to a benefit or payment under the Arkansas Medicaid program; - Knowingly makes or causes to be made any false statement or representation of a material fact use in determining rights to a benefit or payment; - Having knowledge of any occurrence of any event affecting initial or continued rights to benefits or payments; - Applying to receive any benefit or payment for the use and benefit of another, and knowingly using the benefit or payment, or any part thereof, for other than the use and benefit of the other person; - Knowingly presenting or cause to be presented, a claim for payment for physician's services where the physician is not licensed; - Soliciting or receiving remuneration (kickback, bribe, rebate) directly or indirectly, overtly or covertly, in cash or kind, to refer patients for items or services or purchase, lease, order or arrange payment for any good, service, facility or item payable under the Act; - Knowingly making or inducing a false statement relating to the conditions or operation of a facility so that the facility qualifies for certification or recertification; - Knowingly charging a patient for services at a rate in excess of established state rates; - Knowingly accepting, soliciting or receiving any gift, money, donation or other consideration as a precondition for admission into a hospital or other qualified facility; or

-- Knowingly makes or causes to be made any false statement or representation of a material fact use in determining rights to a benefit or payment; - Having knowledge of any occurrence of any event affecting initial or continued rights to benefits or payments; - Applying to receive any benefit or payment for the use and benefit of another, and knowingly using the benefit or payment, or any part thereof, for other than the use and benefit of the other person; - Knowingly presenting or cause to be presented, a claim for payment for physician's services where the physician is not licensed; - Soliciting or receiving remuneration (kickback, bribe, rebate) directly or indirectly, overtly or covertly, in cash or kind, to refer patients for items or services or purchase, lease, order or arrange payment for any good, service, facility or item payable under the Act; - Knowingly making or inducing a false statement relating to the conditions or operation of a facility so that the facility qualifies for certification or recertification; - Knowingly charging a patient for services at a rate in excess of established state rates; - Knowingly accepting, soliciting or receiving any gift, money, donation or other consideration as a precondition for admission into a hospital or other qualified facility; or - Knowingly participating in or permitting the participation of any individual previously found guilty of Medicaid fraud, theft of public benefits or abuse of adults. - Knowingly presents or causes to be presented a claim for a service required to be provided by a person with a particular type of license or credential while knowing that the individual who furnished the service was not licensed or credentialed
+Knowingly participating in or permitting the participation of any individual previously found guilty of Medicaid fraud, theft of public benefits or abuse of adults.

 Ark.
-Stat. § 20-77-902.
+Stat. §§ 20-77-901 et seq

-Penalties: Penalties include full restitution and a civil penalty of not less than \$500 and not more than \$10,000 for each violation, plus two times the amount of all payments found to have been fraudulently received.
+Penalties: Penalties include full restitution and a civil penalty of not less than \$5,000 and not more than \$10,000 for each violation, plus three times the amount of all payments found to have been fraudulently received.
 Damages may be reduced to no less than two times the damages sustained by the state and no civil penalty if mitigating factors are revealed.
 Ark.
 Stat. § 20-77-903.
 Criminal penalties and fines may also be imposed.
 However, both criminal and civil penalties shall not be applied to the same payment received or claim made by any person under the Arkansas Medicaid Program or its fiscal agents.
 Ark.
 Code Ann. § 5-55-101 et seq.
-Violators may also be suspended from the Medicaid program.
+In April, 2011, Arkansas enacted an amendment to the Medicaid Fraud False Claims Act to provide a larger reward to individuals who provide information that aids the state in prosecuting fraud.
+While the previous statute had capped the monetary award at \$100,000, the 2011 amendment provides that the state may award up to 10% of the penalty recovered to an individual informer.
 Ark.
-Stat. § 20-77-910.
+Code Ann. §20-77, S.B.
+838, 88th Gen. Assemb.; Reg.
+Sess.
+(Ark.
+2011), §5-55-113.

 Bringing an Action: There is no private right of action (qui tam) under the Arkansas Medicaid Fraud False Claims Act.
-However, the court may pay sums not exceeding 10% of the aggregate penalty recovered to a person who provided information that led to the detecting and bringing to trial and punishment of persons guilty of violating the Medicaid fraud laws.
+However, the court may pay sums not exceeding 10% of the aggregate penalty recovered, but not more than \$100,000, to a person who provided information that led to the detecting and bringing to trial and punishment of persons guilty of violating the Medicaid fraud laws.
 Ark.
 Stat. § 20-77-911.